saumsh100/newFrontend/README.md

 2. Navigate to `localhost:5000` to see application running
 > **Note:**
 > For purposes of testing and effective development, please continue this README to run the build-tools, and use localhost:5100 instead of localhost:5000.

+## Running using Docker

+1. On the root project directory, run the following command: `docker-compose up` to start up the development environment.

+2.
+    > **Note:**
+    > Run these commands in a different tab.
+    - To gracefully stop the environement and remove the containers run: `docker-compose down`.
+    - To just stop the environment without removing the containers run: `docker-compose stop`.
+    - To kill the environment, either `CTRL+C` or in a separate tab run: `docker-compose kill`.

+> **Note:**
+> For more info on the commands available and what each one does, visit: https://docs.docker.com/compose/reference/overview/

+If this is the first time running the development environment, in the root project directory, run the following commands in order:

+1. `npm install`.

+2. To start up the dev evironment run: `npm run startdev`.

+> **Note:**
+> Don't worry if this takes long.
+It usually takes about 20-30 mins to install everything.

+- To run server watch so that any changes to files automatically rebuild the evironment, run: `npm run server:watch`.

+- To run the client dev server, run: `npm run client:dev:server`.

 ## Build Tools
 ### Front-end